robbie-cahill/serve-public/CONTRIBUTING.md

-# Welcome to Tunnelmole contributing guide <!-- omit in toc -->
+# Welcome to the Serve Public contributing guide <!-- omit in toc -->

-Thank you for investing your time in contributing to Tunnelmole!
+Thank you for investing your time in contributing to Serve Public!

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.